django-zero/django-zero/README.rst

 Quick start
 ===========

-You need Python3.5+, Node.js and Yarn.
+You need Python3.5+, Node.js LTS and Yarn.
+We advise to stick to latest stable python 3.

 Install the project, and build node modules required for development.